Frames of Mind are committed to supporting the quality of life of families living with dementias, through creative digital engagement.

 All our projects are designed to support participants to maintain links with their skills and lived experiences.

-Stop Frame Animation is is an all-encompassing activity that can be immensely therapeutic, improve mood and focus for people experiencing a dementia.
+Stop Frame Animation is an all-encompassing activity that can be immensely therapeutic, improve mood and focus for people experiencing a dementia.
 Making creative decisions and making things happen is empowering and promotes feelings of autonomy and control.

 The animation process provides a platform for ‘play’ that places the participant firmly in the ‘now ‘.
 This suspension of disbelief and liberation from the ‘literal’ provides an opportunity for creative expression that can transcend time and language.